in-service

 Drawing Lessons

-Observation Drawing (the rabbit one using blinders)
+Observation Drawing (live rabbit using blinders)

 Observation Drawing (using viewfinders)